-She always prepares for Mother’s Day, birthdays, and anniversaries.
+She always prepares for Mother’s Day, birthdays and anniversaries.
 She and her husband, Ray, Kevin’s stepfather, take the day off work.
 “But there are some days I can’t prepare for,” Nancy confides.
 “There is no explanation as to why certain days just take your breath away and knock your feet out from under you.”

 Nancy takes a lesson from another tragic loss in her life.
-Just before Nancy’s 10th birthday, her older foster sister, Elaine, was murdered.
+Just before Nancy’s 10th birthday, her older foster sister, Elaine was murdered.
 Pictures of Elaine around the house just disappeared.

 “We never talked about her — she was completely gone.
-My parents said they were advised not to take us to the grave or talk about her,” Nancy said.
+My parents said they were advised to not take us to the grave or talk about her,” Nancy said.
 “That was a big mistake.
 It made it very hard to cope with the grief.
 My husband and I have made a conscious effort to go the other way — Kevin is not a forbidden topic.”

-Nancy talks about Kevin in a vibrant, vivid way and encourages the rest of her children to do the same.
+Nancy talks about Kevin in a vibrant, vivid way, and encourages the rest of her children to do the same.
 He loved to sing constantly, “but was awful,” laughs Nancy, noting that he often put his family in stitches with his off-key stylings.
-He had a big sense of humor, a habit of blurting out movie spoilers, and disturbingly stinky feet.
+He had a big sense of humor, a habit of blurting out movie spoilers and disturbingly stinky feet.
 He had a strong Christian faith and regularly assisted with the sound equipment at church.